zhenguonie/NciaNet/README.md

 ## NciaNet-Paddle
 Source code for paper: "NciaNet: A Non-covalent interaction-aware Graph Neural Network for the Prediction of Protein-Ligand Interaction in Drug Discovey".
-To make it easier to understand, we will gradually optimize the construction and representation of the codes and add annotations in the near future

 ### Dependencies
 - python >= 3.8